ABOUT THE RESIDENCY PROGRAM

 RESIDENCY BENEFITS

-Long and Short-term Residents work alongside our Community Artists and receive the following; 24-hour access to the ZACC Print Shop, semi-private studio space to work in for the duration of their residency (approximately 125 sq. ft.), a locker and flat file space.
+Long and Short-term Residents work alongside community artists and receive 24-hour access to the ZACC Print Shop, semi-private studio space to work in for the duration of their residency (approximately 125 sq. ft.), a locker and flat file space.

-Resident artists are encouraged to teach classes as a way to share their knowledge and experiences, as well as to interact with our local Missoula community.
+Resident artists are encouraged to teach classes to share their knowledge and experiences with the community.

-Contact Print Shop Manager Patricia Thornton via the form below, and she'll get back to you with more information!
+Contact us via the form below, and we'll get back to you with more information!

 ARTISTS IN RESIDENCE